-At present, there is no approved therapy for the treatment of NASH.
+Currently, there is no approved therapy for the treatment of NASH.
 Pioglitazone and vitamin E have shown limited efficacy and are used off-label to treat patients.
-Over 50 compounds targeting a plethora of mechanisms are currently under investigation as a potential treatment for NASH.
+Over 50 compounds targeting many mechanisms are currently under investigation as potential treatments for NASH.

-NAFLD and NASH are primarily diagnosed and monitored through the use of a liver biopsy.
-Hepatic steatosis can be determined through ultrasound; however, a diagnosis of NASH can only be confirmed through the use of a liver biopsy.
+NAFLD and NASH are mainly diagnosed and monitored by liver biopsy.
+Hepatic steatosis can be detected by ultrasound.
+However, the diagnosis NASH can only be confirmed by liver biopsy to determine the pathology of steatohepatitis.

-Protein Fingerprint biomarkers allow pharmacodynamic profiling of novel treatments by measuring protein formation and degradation fragments directly in a serum sample.
+Protein Fingerprint biomarkers of liver damage allow pharmacodynamic profiling for novel treatments by measuring fragments of protein formation and degradation directly in a serum sample.

-PRO-C3, a marker of type III collagen formation, has been evaluated as a determinant of treatment efficacy in multiple clinical trials as a secondary endpoint.
-Harrison et al 2020 demonstrated that treatment of NASH patients with aldafermin, a FGF-19 analogue, significantly reduced the level of PRO-C3.
+PRO-C3, a marker of collagen type formation III, has been studied as a secondary endpoint in several clinical trials as a determinant of treatment efficacy.
+Harrison et al. 2020 demonstrated that treatment of NASH patients with aldafermin, an FGF-19 analog, significantly decreased levels of PRO-C3.

-High levels of fibrogenesis biomarkers, such as PRO-C3, are indicative of high disease activity and can be used to enrich clinical trials with patients likely to respond to therapy.
-Harrison et al demonstrated at EASL 2018 that patients with PRO-C3 greater than or equal to 17.5 ng/mL had a significant reduction in their PRO-C3 level due to resmetirom (a selective thyroid hormone receptor-β agonist) treatment.
+High levels of biomarkers of fibrogenesis, such as PRO-C3 in NASH, indicate high disease activity and can be used to enrich clinical trials with patients likely to respond to therapy.
+Harrison et al demonstrated at EASL 2018 that patients with PRO-C3 greater than or equal to 17.5 ng/mL had a significant reduction in PRO-C3 levels with treatment with resmetirom (a selective thyroid hormone receptor-β agonist).

-Similar predictive results for Resmetirom were observed by Madrigal Pharmaceuticals at Global NASH Congress 2020 in the extension study when using a baseline level of ≥14 ng/mL PRO-C3.
-Consequently, PRO-C3 levels > 14 ng/mL have been listed as inclusion criteria for the phase III NAFLD clinical trial MAESTRO -NAFLD1 (NCT04197479).
+Similar predictive results for resmetirom were observed by Madrigal Pharmaceuticals at Global NASH Congress 2020 in the extension study when a baseline level of ≥14 ng/mL PRO-C3 was used.
+Consequently, PRO-C3 levels > 14 ng/mL were listed as inclusion criteria for the phase III NAFLD MAESTRO -NAFLD1 clinical trial (NCT04197479).

 Please don't hesitate to contact us if you have any questions or other inquiries.